Social Media

 Permanently closed

 If you’ve got older kids and are looking for some fun, Amazing Chambers offers an escape room experience in the heart of Kampong Glam!
 Amazing Chambers has turned one of the Arab Quarter’s historical buildings into a home for escape rooms, all of which are themed with Singapore’s rich ancient history and culture.
-Amazing Chambers admits kids 12 and above, so this would be a great activity to try with your teens!

 Shopping in Kampong Glam

-jannat by zaryluq home decor baskets
+kampong glam jannat by zaryluq home decor baskets

 You may have heard of Haji Lane (one of the main shopping areas of Kampomg Glam with cute boutiques, swimwear shops, cafes and trinket shops), but make sure you also check out what Arab Street has to offer when you’re in Kampong Glam!
 We’ve come across a number of great stores here offering beautiful home textiles like cushion covers and runners (Dilip Textiles and Sarvan’s Carpets are just a couple of the stores we frequent), and there’s no shortage of fabric shops to make yourself some beautiful custom baju kurungs.
-There are also more ‘trendy’ stores, including Bana Bana Café (731 North Bridge Road) along Jalan Pisang which offers beautiful home decor by a brand called Jannat by Zaryluq, including baskets, cushions and tableware; and of course don’t miss all the cool shops along Haji Lane!
+There are also more ‘trendy’ stores, including Bana Bana Café (731 North Bridge Road) along Jalan Pisang, which offers beautiful home decor by a brand called Jannat by Zaryluq, including baskets, cushions and tableware; and of course don’t miss all the cool shops along Haji Lane!

 3 / 3